How to Declare a Major

 Declaring the Major:

 You cannot declare a major until you have completed or are close to completing Econ 111.
 Discuss your decision or choice to major in economics with your current economics professor or any other available economics professor.
 There are advantages to declaring an Economics Major prior to completion of Econ 111 as it will enhance your ability to take other required courses for the Economics major.
-Once you have made your decision fill out a major declaration form from the Registrar's Office list of forms, and bring it to Tammy Evelhoch, Department Coordinator.
+Once you have made your decision, fill out a major declaration form from the Registrar's Office list of forms, and bring it to Tammy Evelhoch, Department Coordinator.
 She will schedule an appointment to see one of our faculty as your academic adviser.
 If you have a preference for a particular faculty adviser let Tammy Evelhoch know and she will try to accommodate your request depending upon the existing number of advisees for that faculty member.

 Introductory courses appropriate for prospective majors:

 ECON 111, Intro to Microeconomics is the preferred entry level course for the major or minor.

 The key to a well designed economics schedule is completing the introductory courses and mathematics requirements early in your undergraduate years.
 Calculus (Math 170) is required for both intermediate microeconomics (278) and macroeconomics (268), and statistics (Math 121 or a more advanced substitute) is required for the major and may be a requirement for some Economics Electives.

 First Year: Fall: 111, and MATH 170, or MATH 121; Spring: 111 or 112 and MATH 170 or MATH 121 (or MATH 225 or INBM 220 for INBM majors only)